Nether Kellet Primary School

 Curriculum and Ethos

-Our curriculum is designed to include many opportunities for our children to develop a growth mindset and also qualities and attributes that will help them in school and also in the wider world for the rest of their life.
+Our curriculum is designed to include many opportunities for our children to develop a growth mindset, qualities and attributes that will help them in school and also in the wider world for the rest of their life.
 These are summed up by our Planet Inspiration characters:

 Independence, Perseverance, Resilience, Cooperation, Communication, Creativity, Decision Making, and Risk Taking.